These rules set out more detailed provisions regarding the duties, working procedures and responsibilities of the Board of Directors of B2Holding.

 3.13 Information concerning the work of the Board

-External and internal information concerning the work, matters and deliberations of the Board shall only be conveyed by the Chairman, unless the Board resolves that the Chief Executive Officer or some other person shall be authorised to convey such information.
+External and internal information concerning the work, matters and deliberations of the Board shall be conveyed by the Chairman, unless the Board resolves that another member of the BoD, the Chief Executive Officer or some other person shall be authorised to convey such information.

 3.14 Evaluation of the work of the Board and board committees

 The Board shall annually evaluate its performance in the previous year.
 The evaluation shall include its own performance, the performance of the sub-committees and the performance of the individual directors.
 In order for the evaluation to be effective, the Board shall set objectives, on both a collective and individual level, against which their performance can be measured.

 4 INTERNAL CONTROL

 In connection with the supervision of accounting and audit, the Board shall have the following specific responsibilities:

 - ensuring that the Company has adequate routines and systems for internal control.
 The internal control routines shall be suitable for securing the Company's value base and ethical guidelines;

 - reviewing and discussing the major risk factors of the Company including any internal control measures suitable to address such risks;